-Part of our RI engagement happens in reaction to scheduled events such as AGMs, where we would outline shareholder expectations, and encourage changes to an issuer's operations, governance structure or strategic approaches with the aim of helping to deliver long-term value for shareholders.
-RI engagement activity may also occur in response to unscheduled and controversial events, such as scandals or major environmental disasters linked to corporate operations.
-Our event-driven engagement also happens in reaction to potential issuer breaches of global standards, such as the OECD (Organisation for Economic Cooperation and Development) guidelines for multinational enterprises or the UN Global Compact.
+Part of our RI engagement happens in reaction to scheduled events such as also happens in reaction to potential issuer breaches of global standards, such as the OECD (Organisation for Economic Cooperation and Development) guidelines for multinational enterprises or the UN Global Compact.
 Collaborative engagement would also fall under this prioritisation category.